bitloops/blog/articles/we-raised-1M-to-fix-frontend-code-generation-propertly.md

 ---
-title: We raised 1M euros to fix frontend code generation - Propertly!
+title: We raised €1M euros to fix frontend code generation - Propertly!
 description: Bitloops raises €1M to revolutionize frontend code generation.
 Discover how we're turning Figma designs into production-ready React code with AI that writes like a senior developer—clean, scalable, and design-system friendly.
 author: Vasili
 date: 18-06-2025
 image: hhttps://storage.googleapis.com/bitloops-github-assets/Blog%20Images/Convert_designs_to_code.jpg
 tags: ['Future of AI', 'Bitloops AI Workflow', 'Design-to-Code Automation', 'AI-Assisted Coding','Pre-Seed','Venture Capital']
 ---
-# We raised €1M to fix frontend code generation—properly

 Every UI starts as a design—but getting from that design to production-ready code is anything but simple.
 Behind every button, layout, and variant lies a maze of decisions: how to structure components, handle responsiveness, plug into design systems, and avoid the kind of tech debt that quietly spirals out of control.

 On the surface, this process might look like something AI should’ve solved already.
 But the truth is: it's still really hard.
 Most current approaches—whether it's copy-pasting from AI assistants or using rigid export tools—fall short where it matters most: clean, scalable, team-friendly code that’s ready for production.